 In order to receive your loan funds, you must add and verify a personal bank account in your name; from there, you’ll need to disburse the funds from your checking account so you can spend as needed.

 However, this may be an inconvenience for people looking to consolidate their debt by applying loan funds directly to the creditor or business owners looking to deposit the funds automatically to their business account.
 For example, if you’re receiving a large lump-sum loan to cover the cost of college tuition for the semester, you’ll have to have the discipline to make sure the payment goes directly to the school and you avoid spending part of the money on another expense.

 Speaking of Upstart loans that are being used for educational purposes only, keep in mind that there is an additional three-day business period between when you accept your loan and when you will receive the funds.

-For loans intended for other funding purposes, Upstart will usually grant funds by the following business day.
+For loans intended for other funding purposes, Upstart will usually grant funds by the following business day, as stated above.